Hendra-Huang/CassandraBundle/README.md

 There is a configuration parameter under ``orm`` called ``entity_managers`` where you can describe each ``entity_manager``.
 The entityManager config contains the linked connection and the entity mapping directories.

+If the linked connection can't be found, will fallback to default connection

 ## Configuration reference

 ```yaml